-- Incident commander: every coordinated response benefits from someone whose entire role is driving the response team’s efforts towards successful incident resolution.
-In some organizations this role is referred to as an incident manager.
+- Incident commander: Every coordinated response benefits from someone whose entire role is driving the response team’s efforts towards successful incident resolution.
+In some organizations, this role is referred to as an incident manager.

-- Subject matter experts (SMEs): These are the responders who are knowledgeable about the systems involved in the incident, and focus their entire effort toward resolving the underlying issue (sometimes referred to as “resolvers”) to distinguish their role from others involved in the response.
-There are often multiple SMEs for a given coordinated response, and its typical that they would be drawn from different technical teams, providing the skills and knowledge necessary for the specific incident at hand.
+- Subject matter experts (SMEs): These are the responders who are knowledgeable about the systems involved in the incident, and they focus their entire effort toward resolving the underlying issue (sometimes referred to as “resolvers”) to distinguish their role from others involved in the response.
+There are often multiple SMEs for a given coordinated response, and it’s typical that they would be drawn from different technical teams, providing the skills and knowledge necessary for the specific incident at hand.

 For more background on these and other roles, refer to PagerDuty’s Incident Response Guide.

 For an efficient coordinated response, we recommend establishing a channel where all responders know to gather for collaboration.
 Some organizations have a persistent conference bridge or chat room that is reused for all major incidents, while others have multiple channels available.

 There are two ways to add a conference bridge during a coordinated response:

 - Manually Add a Conference Bridge to an Incident via Add Responders

 - Automatically Add a Conference Bridge to an Incident with a Response Play